 There are only two differences when sewing T-shirt using the lace fabric:

-- Neck opening is finished with 3 cm wide knit strip.
+- The neck opening is finished with a 3 cm (1.18″) wide knit strip.
 In contrast to the classic knit strip hems, or in contrast to the method I described in this manual, I proceeded as if I was using a bias tape.
 You can find video instructions here:

-I bought this material a long time ago in the Dumlatek.cz store, unfortunately they no longer have this particular lace in stock, however, they offer wide range of lace, so this store is worth exploring: Lace (When choosing lace for this particular T-shirt, remember that it must be elastic.)
+I bought this material a long time ago in the Dumlatek.cz store, unfortunately, they no longer have this particular lace in stock, however, they offer a wide range of lace, so this store is worth exploring: Lace (When choosing lace for this particular T-shirt, remember that it must be elastic.)

 Crop top sweatshirt with wider sleeves